EyesToAnalyze/Sales-Data-Walmart/README.md

 Approach Used
 1) Data Wrangling:

-   -Build a database
+   - Build a database

-   -Create table and insert the data
+   - Create table and insert the data

-   -Detect NULL values and use data replacement methods to replace missing values.
+   - Detect NULL values and use data replacement methods to replace missing values.
 Set NOT Null for each field to filter out null values.

 2) Feature Engineering